hepplerj/machinesvalley/introduction.md

 beautiful agricultural producer?
 A countryside paradise?
 A metropolitan leader?

-Space forms the central component of my work.
-Geographer John Wright has argued that "places are best seen as shifting stages where the exercise of power and resistance to it vie for dominance."[^1] Physical and conceptual boundaries were drawn around competing landscapes in the Bay Area.
-These boundaries encapsulated three landscapes: agriculture, industry, and suburbs.
+*Machines in the Valley* seeks to use maps and immersive storytelling to demonstrate and narrate the process of landscape change in Silicon Valley between 1940 and 2010.
+The project combines detailed historic maps and curated visual stories to explore the racial, environmental, social, and political geographies of Silicon Valley.
+Inspired by geographer John Wright who argued that "places are best seen as shifting stages where the exercise of power and resistance to it vie for dominance,"[^1] *Machines in the Valley* explores these shifting physical and conceptual boundaries.
 By examining what Richard White called hybrid landscapes, I argue the interconnections between these competing idealized landscapes shaped environmental, cultural, and political identities in the Bay Area.[^2]